 To make the crust:

-Beat butter and sugar until smooth and fluffy.
-Reduce mixer speed to low, and gradually add flour and salt until mixture is crumbly.
-Press evenly into prepared pan and bake for 15 minutes.
+Make the shortbread dough.
+Use an electric mixer on medium speed to beat the butter and sugar in a mixing bowl until it’s smooth and fluffy.
+Reduce the mixer speed to low, then slowly add the flour and salt until the mixture is crumbly.

 To make the filling:

-Place cream cheese, sugar, and half & half in the bowl of a stand mixer or a food processor.
-Mix until smooth.
-Add eggs, one at a time, mixing well after each addition.
-Scrape the seeds from the vanilla bean into the mixture, or add extract if using.
-Add flour.
-Mix or pulse until smooth.
+Combine filling ingredients.
+Place the cream cheese, sugar, and half-and-half in the bowl of a stand mixer or a food processor.
+Mix until smooth, then add the eggs one at a time.
+Add the vanilla and flour, and mix until smooth.